LokeyLab/LC-Seq-Official/docs/THEORY.md

     Store: Individual purity and validation for this variant
 ```

-**Critical**: Each variant's purity computed from its OWN signal, not from consensus.
+**Critical**: Each variant's purity computed from its OWN signal, not from pooled signal.

 **Why This Approach**: